MarianoMolina/project_alice/README.md

 9. **Make modular addition easy**: [Improved] Ideally, you should be able to sign up to a repository that has a workflow for example, and then be able to 'spawn' it in your current DB.
 Requires:
    - Module manager -> Select which modules you want to download and/or keep
    - Module integrator -> Select a module to create a fresh version in your DB -> What about removal?
 Would we want to add a variable to entities to keep track of this?

+10. **Cost management**: Currently, the completion metadata is stored, but not much is done with it.
+Goals are:
+   - Good tracking of costs
+   - Task cost estimation based on an algorithm and, when it exists, past data to improve the estimation.
+   - Cost/use tracking by API in a clear UI

 ## License